SBTI-IT/elms/README.md

 ## v1.0
 Leave Management System allows employees to apply for a leave based on the number of leave days they have accumulated.
-<br><br>The system allows the supervisor to manage the system this includes; viewing, accepting or rejecting an employee’s leave application,
+<br><br>The system allows the supervisor to manage the categories of the system:

+### Leave
+* viewing, accepting or rejecting an employee’s leave application

+### Employee
+* adding and removing an employee

+### Departments
-adding and removing an employee, adding and removing departments.
-The employee(user) is be able to apply for a leave.
+* adding and removing departments

+The employee(user) is able to apply for a leave.

 ### Admin Login form